-1. who is or has been in a social relationship of a romantic or intimate nature with the victim and
+- 1. who is or has been in a social relationship of a romantic or intimate nature with the victim and - 2. the existence of such a relationship shall be based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the

-- 2. the existence of such a relationship shall be based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
-For the purposes of this definition - a.
+- a.
 Dating Violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - b.
-Dating violence, according to Minnesota law, includes acts covered under the definition of domestic violence. - 3.
-For the purposes of complying with the requirements of this section and applicable Minnesota law any incident meeting this definition is considered a crime for the purposes of Clery Act reporting.
+Dating violence, according to Minnesota law, includes acts covered under the definition of domestic violence. - For the purposes of complying with the requirements of this section and applicable Minnesota law any incident meeting this definition is considered a crime for the purposes of Clery Act reporting.
 MINNESOTA Statutes treat Dating Violence under the heading of Domestic Abuse and Violence

-2. Upon Receipt Of A Formal Complaint
+2. Upon Receipt of a Formal Complaint